 Air Insulated Switchgear

 Air insulated switchgear (AIS) is the most common and most cost-effective insulation option.
 Its design and operation are relatively simple, and it’s known for being environmentally friendly.
-However, AIS does has some drawbacks, such as low dielectric strength, which makes it a relatively poor insulator, requiring larger equipment, which can be a disadvantage in applications where space is limited.
+However, AIS does has some drawbacks, such as low dielectric strength, which makes it a relatively poor insulator, requiring larger equipment, which can be a disadvantage in applications where space is limited, particularly in low- and medium-voltage switchgear.

 Gas Insulated Switchgear

 Gas insulated switchgear (GIS) uses sulfur hexafluoride (SF6) as the insulation medium and as the interrupting medium load break operators and in some instances for fault interruption.
 GIS provides higher dielectric strength than AIS and has a more compact design.
-It is ideal for harsh environments where submersibility is required for operation.
+It’s ideal for harsh environments where submersible operation is required.

 Oil Insulated Switchgear